• Home

 Events:

-TUNE in - Threads of Caring to be reviewed by RNZ, Nine to Noon, 6 April.
-Oral historians Ruth Greenaway and Megan Hutching have written and researched Threads of Caring - A history of the Anglican Trust for Women and Children.
+Threads of Caring reviewed by RNZ, Nine to Noon, 6 April 2022 Oral historians Ruth Greenaway and Megan Hutching have written and researched Threads of Caring - A History of the Anglican Trust for Women and Children.
 ATWC began with an orphan home in Parnell, Auckland, in 1858, and the work of caring for families continues today.

 Have a story to share?